-Then, find and click Test mobile app usability.
+Then, find and click Understand behavior in mobile apps.

 Important: The description is added to a pre-written sentence, so it's a good practice to use a lowercase letter for the first word and not end with a period or other punctuation.
 Quick Answers converts your description into the test questions, so the wording you enter is what people will see.

 Some examples include:

 - sign up for the newsletter becomes

 - Take as much time as you need to sign up for the newsletter